1993–94 Indiana Pacers season: Regular season

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Antonio Davis was selected for the inaugural NBA Rookie Game, as a member of the Phenoms team, and also participated in the NBA Slam Dunk Contest.
+Dale Davis finished tied in fourth place in Most Improved Player voting.
+The Pacers finished 23rd in the NBA in home-game attendance, with an attendance of 531,812 at the Market Square Arena during the regular season, which was the fifth-lowest in the league.